dschuurman/archie-pi/README.md

 ## Requirements

-The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite and runs on any recent model of the Raspberry Pi (including the latest Raspberry Pi 4).
+The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite and runs on any recent model of the Raspberry Pi that includes a builtin wifi adapter (including the latest Raspberry Pi 4).

 A suitably sized microSD card is required, depending on the amount of content you want to install (we have used 64GB and 128GB cards).